ABOUT

 Riders

 Riders will continue to work on overall riding skills and competency as well as individual specialization in jumps, rails, switch riding, as well as incorporating skills needed for speed events.
 The Riders program is suited for participants comfortable hitting park features and have the passion to learn more.
-Participants in this division can also be a part of the Development Team and will have the opportunity to be selected to the SK SBD provincial team.
+Participants in this division can also be a part of the Development Team and will have the opportunity to be selected to the SK SBD Provincial Team.

 Program coordinators will be responsible for notifying participants of program schedules, meeting places, and any updates or changes.
 Coaches may group riders differently during the season depending on their ability level and interests.
 At the discretion of the coach, riders may be moved to another program in order to facilitate development that’s more beneficial to the individual.